How do I switch to a different day's puzzle?

 To choose a puzzle, click on the selector button above the letter lay-out:

-There are new Standard, Challenge and 10 Letter puzzles every day.
+There are new Standard, Challenge, 10 Letter and 7-by-many puzzles every day.
 You can go back to any of the puzzles from the past week.

 Do I have to register before I can play?